rwbl/Home-Assistant-Workbook-Experiments/MicroPython/18-Hawe_WS2812B/README.md

 - Modify NUM_PIXELS in code if you use more than 2 LEDs
 - Color order may vary; GRB is used in this example

+---

+## License

+MIT License.
+See root project license in `../README.md`.

+---